cutaway-security/IACS_STAR_Methodology/README.md

 To compute the likelihood that a threat actor groups will be successful the following numerical breakdowns will be assigned to skill level, motivation, opportunity, and size categories.
 The level of each category can be estimated to calculate the Threat Agent Factor which will be used to computer the overall likelihood that an event will be realized.

-- **Skill Level** - How technically skilled is this group of threat agents?
+- **Skill Level** - How technically skilled is this group of threat actors?
   - Limited Information Technology (IT), network, and no Operational Technology (OT) skills (1)
   - Moderate IT, limited network, and no OT technical skills (3)
   - Advanced IT, moderate network, and limited OT technical skills (5)